Diversity, Equity, Inclusion & Belonging

 The Inclusive Excellence Action Plan is WPI's strategic approach to actualizing a culture of inclusion and belonging at WPI.
 This initiative spans four goals designed to engage our community in WPI’s mission and values, center the voices and lived experiences of marginalized and underrepresented communities, and collaborate in the development of institution-wide action plans.
 Find out more about Inclusive Excellence at WPI.

 WPI is committed to an environment welcoming to all.
 We ensure a designated safe space, inclusive spaces including several Gender Inclusive Restroom locations, and a nursing room in the Gordon Library.
 The library staff has complied a Pride Resources (PDF) list for access to thousands of journal articles, newspaper articles, streaming video and other media referencing LGBTQIAP+ issues.

 Pronoun Usage Resources

+Dialogue around gender pronouns is a small way to normalize mindfulness of our assumptions and promote gender inclusion.
 We have curated some suggested practices that we hope will help promote gender pronoun visibility and greater efforts towards creating a more inclusive and affirming WPI community.